When you’re signing up for health insurance at work, you may see the acronym “HSA” and wonder to yourself, “What is a health savings account?”

 HSA vs. FSA: Which Is Better?

-Health savings accounts and flexible spending account (FSAs) may sound similar in name, but there are several important differences:
+Health savings accounts and flexible spending accounts (FSAs) may sound similar in name, but there are several important differences:

 You own the account with an HSA, unlike with an FSA where the account is owned by your employer.